anusii/solidpod/README.md

 **IMPORTANT**

-`redirectUri` and `postLogoutRedirectUri` must be registered in your client ID document and match the correct format for each platform:
+`redirectUris` and `postLogoutRedirectUris` take a list of URIs, one per platform.
+At runtime `solidAuthenticate()` picks the entry that matches the current platform.
+Every URI in the list must be registered in your client ID document and match the correct format for each platform:

 | Platform | URI format | Notes |